Bridget Bennet: Life

-It is unclear when she died, but in 1722 the catalogue created of over 700 books was probably after her death and it was after the death of her son Charles.
-The books were valued at £115 and one third of the these titles were present in her earlier catalogues.
+It is unclear when she died, but in 1722 the catalogue of over 700 books was probably complied after her death, and it was after the death of her son Charles.
+The books were valued at £115 and one third of these titles were present in her earlier catalogues.
 However nearly half of the books that she owned in 1680 did not survive into the 1722 list.